Hitit Computer Services: Company Overview

 Hitit was established as an airline and travel IT company by executives from Turkish Airlines in 1994.
 The first solution developed by the company was Crane FF, a Loyalty Management System (LMS) for frequent-flyer programs, which became the most widely used airline LMS in the world by 2012.
 Hitit introduced its new generation airline reservations system in 2004.
 The company opened an office in Dubai due to an increasing number of airline customers in the Middle East.
-Hitit is one of Turkey’s biggest software exporters: with 83% of its customerbase being overseas and 92% of its revenues coming from exports, it became the 3rd largest service exporter of 2011.
+Hitit is one of Turkey’s biggest software exporters: with 83% of its customer base being overseas and 92% of its revenues coming from exports, it became the 3rd largest service exporter of 2011.

 The company had two divisions until 8 April 2014 when the Loyalty Division of Hitit was acquired by the Amadeus IT Group.
 The Airline Division of Hitit remains independent and continues to sell software to airlines and travel companies from Europe, Middle East, Africa and Asia.
 The company was in Deloitte's Technology Fast 500 EMEA list in 2013, and it is also an International Air Transport Association Strategic Partner.
 Today, the company sells products covering a range from passenger service systems to financial, operational and loyalty management systems.
 Recently, Pakistan International Airlines (PIAC) has acquired the services provided by HITIT.